jgow/org.openhab.binding.mqtt.frigatesvr/README.md

   - adds full multi-type streaming support
 - Version 1.7
   - adds a channel on cameras containing the latest full JSON event string from Frigate, unmodified, filtered by camera (fgEventJSON)
+- Version 1.8
+  - Numerous fixes to stream handling, added Camera ThingActions to support a wider range of the Frigate API.
+Added channels to Camera Things to allow direct communication with Frigate API in terms of ThingActions.
+More ThingActions will be added in later releases.

 ## Philosophy